NeptuneStore/StoreDatabase/getNeptuneItemData10/README.md

 # getNeptuneItemData10

-You can get data of a store entry here
+You can get data of a store entry here.